Free calorie counter app

 Is this actually a free calorie counter app?

 Yes.
-The acquisition message here is built around the app being useful without a subscription wall blocking the core tracking workflow.
+The page is built around the app being useful without a subscription wall blocking the core calorie-tracking workflow.

 What do I get without paying?